hackclub/hackclub/workshops/feature_extractor/README.md

 With `.mousePressed()` we're defining what happens when any of these buttons are pressed - which is:

 - Increase the count by 1, using the `++` operator
-- Capture the current frame from the webcam videom and add it to the classifier, with `classifier.addImage()`
+- Capture the current frame from the webcam video and add it to the classifier, with `classifier.addImage()`
 - Update the count on our app by changing the button's text, with `.html()`

-Next up, we have this whole block - where we train the classifer itself:
+Next up, we have this whole block - where we train the classifier itself:

 ```javascript
 train = select('#train')